pirate/wireguard-docs/README.md

    - `[Peer]` Create a peer section for each public peer not behind a NAT, make sure to specify a CIDR range for the entire VPN subnet when defining the remote peer acting as the bounce server `AllowedIPs = 10.0.0.1/24`.
 Make sure to specify individual IPs for remote peers that don't relay traffic and only act as simple clients `AllowedIPs = 10.0.0.3/32`.
 5. Start wireguard on the main relay server with `wg-quick up /full/path/to/wg0.conf`
 6. Start wireguard on all the client peers with `wg-quick up /full/path/to/wg0.conf`
-7. Traffic is routed from peer to peer using most optimal route over the WireGuard interface, e.g. `ping 10.0.0.3` checks for local direct route first, then checks for route via public internet, then finally tries to route by bouncing through the public relay server.
+7. Traffic is routed from peer to peer using most specific route first over the WireGuard interface, e.g. `ping 10.0.0.3` checks for a direct route to a peer with `AllowedIPs = 10.0.0.3/32` first, then falls back to a relay server that's accepting ips in the whole subnet

 ### Setup